There is no such thing as a maintenance free deck.

 Ironwood

-would be Ipe decking initially sealed and then allowed to age to a beautiful
+Ipe when allowed to age becomes a beautiful

 silver patina.
 Of course many customers love the rich deep natural colors on the